Beautiful, mysterious pearls…what makes each one different?

-Several factors help determine the quality of a pearl, including size, shape, surface quality and color.
+Several factors help determine the quality of a pearl, including size, shape, luster and surface quality.

 Millimeters are used to measure the size of all pearls—the diameter of spherical pearls and the width of all other shapes.

-Pearls come in may different shapes, but there are seven shapes in three categories that are standard:
+Pearls come in many different shapes, but there are seven shapes in three categories that are standard:

 Round—The pearl looks round to the naked eye and rolls smoothly across a flat surface

 Semi-round—Looks slightly off-round to the naked eye, and will wobble when rolled on a flat surface